huggingface/hub-docs/docs/hub/datasets-spark.md

 We also provide a helper function to write datasets in a distributed manner to a Hugging Face repository.

-You can write a PySpark Dataframe to Hugging Face using this `write_parquet` helper functions based on the `huggingface_hub` API.
+You can write a PySpark Dataframe to Hugging Face using this `write_parquet` helper function based on the `huggingface_hub` API.
-In particular it uses the `preupload_lfs_files` utility to upload Parquet files in parallel in a distributed manner, and only commit the files once they're all uploaded:
+In particular it uses the `preupload_lfs_files` utility to upload Parquet files in parallel in a distributed manner, and only commits the files once they're all uploaded:

 ```python